-Note: Where the participants are in relatively close geographical proximity,

-	the maximum budget will generally be $1,000.
-Where some degree of air/rail

-	travel and lodging will be necessary, we may increase the budget to as much as

-	$3,000 to help defray travel costs.
+- Note: Where the participants are in relatively close geographical proximity, the maximum budget will generally be $1,000.
+Where some degree of air/rail travel and lodging will be necessary, we may increase the budget to as much as $3,000 to help defray travel costs.

 Proposals should be submitted through the online form here.
-The winter

-	application deadline is January 31, 2017.
-Questions can be directed to
+The summer application deadline is July 31, 2017.
+Questions can be directed to email@example.com.

-	email@example.com.